Rattle Snake

 Spine-tingling and visceral, Rattle Snake will literally take your breath away.
 A story with no ending; a chance meeting with one man changes the lives of two women forever.
 Now they both live trying to predict the unpredictable.

-Now a captured film, Rattle Snake has been used to train over 1,200 police officers and staff, has been watched online by over 16,000 people online and used by over 100 organisations as part of training/awareness raising.
-This powerful film, accompanied with training tools and/or workshops can be used to train work forces in coercive control or as part of a conference.
-To find out how you can access Rattle Snake, please email info@openclasp.org.uk
+Now a captured film, Rattle Snake has been watched online by over 27,000 people online and used by over 100 organisations as part of training/awareness raising.

 “Fantastic course, best I’ve ever been on.
 Actual awareness of the subject matter.
 May it be rolled out to everyone!”
 Cleveland Police, feedback